For some, the best short breaks mean peace and quiet.

 The hotel is a tranquil and relaxed spot for Sunday to Thursday stays.

-Friday and Saturday nights mean party time.
+If guests decide to stay on through the weekend, Friday and Saturday nights mean party time.
 The hotel’s Glenroy bar has live music every Saturday and karaoke every Friday and Sunday evening.

 Raffles Lounge features DJs every Friday and Saturday after 9pm while the hotel’s club plays all the dance floor-fillers until 3am.